 Before starting the interview, clearly define the purpose and goals you want to achieve with the conversation.

 Ask yourself what valuable insights or knowledge you want your audience to gain from the episode.
 Understanding the objectives will give your interview direction and structure, ensuring that you cover essential topics and create a meaningful discussion.

 Crafting Thoughtful And Engaging Questions

 A good interview podcast requires a well-prepared script, especially when your show has two or three hosts.
-You should prepare a podcast outline or script that includes the interview questions you’re going to ask your podcast guest.
+You should prepare a podcast outline template or script that includes the interview questions you’re going to ask your podcast guest.